Business Managing Consultant

 Steady Consulting and The Virtual COO are examples of individuals who provide business advice and typically charge around £100 – £150 per hour for their services.

-Another alternative would be to hire a Virtual Assistant (VA).
+If your needs are simple and don’t require business advice, an alternative would be to hire a Virtual Assistant (VA).